MarinoMtz/LoRaWAN-Roaming-Tutorial/README.md

 The join procedure works as follows:

-1. The ED sends a **Join-request** message.
+- The ED sends a **Join-request** message.
 Then, RG forwards the JR to its NS (the fNS) [steps 1-2].
-2. The fNS determines whether there is a roaming agreement with the Network to which the ED belongs by doing a DNS query carrying the DevEUI to get the hNS/sNS NetID and IP Address.
-For this it need a client-certificate delivered by the Broker
+- The fNS determines whether there is a roaming agreement with the Network to which the ED belongs by doing a DNS query carrying the DevEUI to get the hNS/sNS NetID and IP Address.
+  - If not known alerady, the fNS makes a DNS Lookup to get the IP of the Broker [steps 3-4]
+  - The fNS makes a DoH Lookup to get the hNS IP.
+For this it needs a client-certificate delivered by the Broker [steps 5-6]
-3. The fNS, sends a **PRStartReq** message carrying the message.
+- The fNS, sends a **PRStartReq** message carrying the **Join-request** message [step 7].
-4. Then, hNS/sNS forwards the **JoinReq** message to its JS [steps 7-8].
+- Then, hNS/sNS forwards the **JoinReq** message to its JS [steps 8].
-5. The JS replies with a **JoinAns** message carrying the \texttt{Join-accept} [step 9].
+- The JS replies with a **JoinAns** message carrying the **Join-accept** [step 9].
-6. The fNS sends a **PRStartAns** message to the hNS/sNS carrying the \texttt{Join-accept} [step 10].
+- The sNS/hNS sends a **PRStartAns** message to the fNS carrying the **Join-accept** [step 10].
-7. The fNS finally sends a **Join-accept** to the ED [steps 11-12].
+- The fNS finally sends a **Join-accept** to the ED [steps 11-12].

-Note that, contrary to Backend interfaces, no DNS resolution is made with the JoinEUI
+Note that, contrary to Backend interfaces, no DNS resolution is made with the JoinEUI.

 ## Software requirements